sozu-proxy/sozu/doc/configure.md

 ## Metrics

 Sōzu reports its own state to another network component through a `UDP` socket.
-The master and the workers are responsible to send their states.
+The main process and the workers are responsible to send their states.
 We implement the [statsd](https://github.com/b/statsd_spec) protocol to send the statistics.
 Any service that understands the `statsd` protocol can then gather metrics from Sōzu.

 ### Configure